jseabold/csc432-notebooks/README.md

 **Note:** I do not recommend making any changes to these files.
 They are saved with the output cleared.
 So, for instance, if you run the notebooks from this directory or make changes and save them, you can run into problems when trying to merge from github.
 There could be a *conflict* between the remote changes and your local changes.

 You will, however, want to be able to play with these.
 The easiest way to do this is to put these notebooks into another directory and add that directory to you IPython Notebook profile for this class.
+See below for an easy solution on how to automate this.

 Creating a Notebook Profile
 ---------------------------